-When measuring a very few angstroms or nanometers of displacement, you have got to have an absolutely stable surface upon which to rest your instrument.
-If you do not, any of that vibration coupled into the mechanical structure of your instrument will cause vertical noise, and a fundamental inability to measure these kinds of high resolution features.
-(Shown, Minus K negative stiffness vibration isolation platform.)
+When measuring a very few angstroms or nanometers of displacement, an absolutely stable surface upon which to rest your instrument is critical.
+If not, any of the vibration coupled into the mechanical structure of the instrument will cause vertical noise and fundamentally an inability to measure these kinds of high resolution features.